 Owners are responsible to ensure their hot tub or pool is clean and properly disinfected to prevent the spread of germs and disease.
-To make sure the water is clean and safe, maintain the proper levels of pH and disinfectant (generally chlorine or bromine).
-For more information, see Table 1 for pools and Table 2 for hot tubs.
+To make sure the water is clean and safe, maintain the proper levels of pH and disinfectant (generally chlorine and bromine).
+For more information see Table 1 for pools and Table 2 for hot tubs.
 Ensure that all chemicals are within the recommended range prior to using your pool or hot tub.

-Disinfectants kill germs.
-However, their effectiveness is dependent on many factors such as concentration, water temperature, pH and contact time between the disinfectant and germs.
+Disinfectants kill viruses and bacteria, however, their effectiveness is dependent on concentration and pH.
+Also, there is a time period required for disinfectants to work.
 This is why preventing contamination in the first place is so important.